hyvonhan/Kyykka-Data-API/kyykka_apiary.md

 ### Link Relations

 This section lists all possible link relations associated with albums; not all of them are necessarily present on each resource type.
-The following link relations from the mumeta namespace are used:
+The following link relations from the kyykka namespace are used:

  * [add-throw](reference/link-relations/add-throw)
  * [add-match](reference/link-relations/add-mathc)